mebjas/html5-qrcode/README.md

    * call stop() if the camera-based scanning was ongoing.
    *
    * @param imageFile a local file with Image content.
-   * @param showImage if true the Image will be rendered on given
+   * @param showImage if true, the Image will be rendered on given element.
-   * element.
    *
    * @returns Promise with decoded QR code string on success.
    */
   scanFile(
     imageFile: File,
     /* default=true */ showImage: boolean | undefined): Promise<string> {}

   /**
    * Clears the existing canvas.
    *
-   * Note: in case of ongoing web cam based scan, it needs to be explicitly
+   * Note: in case of ongoing web-cam based scan, it needs to be explicitly
-   * closed before calling this method, else it will throw exception.
+   * closed before calling this method, else it will throw an exception.
    */
   clear(): void {}  // Returns void
 }

 class Html5QrcodeScanner {
   /**
-     * Creates instance of this class.
+   * Creates an instance of this class.
    *
    * @param elementId Id of the HTML element.
    * @param config Extra configurations to tune the code scanner.
    * @param verbose - If true, all logs would be printed to console.
    */
   constructor(
     elementId: string,
     config: Html5QrcodeScannerConfig | undefined,
     verbose: boolean | undefined) {}

   /**
    * Renders the User Interface.
    *
    * @param qrCodeSuccessCallback Callback called when an instance of a QR
    * code or any other supported bar code is found.
    * @param qrCodeErrorCallback optional callback called in cases where no
    * instance of QR code or any other supported bar code is found.
    */
   render(
     qrCodeSuccessCallback: QrcodeSuccessCallback,
     qrCodeErrorCallback: QrcodeErrorCallback | undefined) {}

   /** Removes the QR Code scanner. */ clear(): Promise<void>  {}
 }
 ```